solid-adventure/trivial-docs/docs/guides/organizations.md

 ```
 :::
 :::info
-You only see an organization's list of users when you fetch the individual organization.
+You only see an Organization's list of users when you fetch the individual Organization.
 :::

 ## Organization Management
-Attributes about the organization and its users can also be managed through the Trivial API.
+Attributes about the Organization and its users can also be managed through the Trivial API.
+Only `admin` users are authorized to make these changes.

-Updates to an organization are handled with a `PATCH` request:
+### Updating Organizations
 ::: code-group
 ```javascript [Request]
 const updatedOrganization = await fetch('http://localhost:3000/organization/{organizationId}', {